killvxk/thg-framework/docs/docs/contributing/get-started.md

 - [Huzzah!](https://guides.github.com/activities/forking/#huzzah)

 ## thg Specifics
 In general, we like to keep things documented.
 You should add documentation to any new functionality, and update it for any changed functionality.
-Our docstrings use the [Google Style Python Docstrings] (https://sphinxcontrib-napoleon.readthedocs.org/en/latest/example_google.html#example-google).
+Our docstrings use the  [Google Style Python Docstrings](https://sphinxcontrib-napoleon.readthedocs.org/en/latest/example_google.html#example-google).

 Finally, it is probably a good idea to run the test suite locally before doing